 A bit more about our collaborators and the context of the Use Case

 The proposed Use Case project is performed in collaboration with the HBP.
 The research group involved in these simulations is one of the five groups dedicated to molecular simulation in the Brain Simulation Platform (i.e. sub-project 6 or SP6) of HBP.
 While other partners in the molecular simulation team perform protein diffusion simulations in crowded environments or coarse-grain simulations of protein-protein complexes, the task of this research team is to provide atomistic information of enzyme-catalyzed chemical reactions and of protein-ligand binding and unbinding processes that govern neuronal cascades.

 Why is this Use Case particularly interesting for BioExcel?

 The planned improvement of the QM/MM interface in its scaling performance by a team of BioExcel, combined with the replacement of the old Gromos96 MD engine by the more modern MD engine from the GROMACS package will provide an unprecedented powerful massively parallel and freely available tool to unravel the unknown mechanisms involved in the several molecular pathways, including the odorant and taste perceptions.

-The first version of the new QM/MM interface will be probably released at the end of 2017.
-After the release, it will be employed in the investigation of the Use Case, which will have been already simulated with the current QM/MM interface.
-Comparisons of results and performance will provide a real-case benchmark for the accuracy and efficacy of the new QM/MM interface.
+A first working version of the new QM/MM interface has been already developed and tested.
+Currently, the developers are working to optimise the performance and make the interface user friendly.
+At the same time, the investigation of the Use Case through the new interface has started: comparisons of results and performance with the old QM/MM interface will provide a real-case benchmark for the accuracy and efficacy of the new QM/MM interface.